Umuzi-org/ACN-syllabus/content/projects/katas/level-1/_index.md

 time
 ```

-## Task 1.7
+## Task 7

-Write a function that combines two lists by taking alternate elements and returns the result.
+Write a function `combine` that combines two lists by taking alternate elements and returns the result.
 You can assume the lists are of equal size.

 If your function can work with lists of unequal size, we'll think you’re cool.